katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/02_Introduction_to_NEON.md

 the `grep()` function.

 Note that if there were only one month of data from a site, you could leave off the date in the function.
-If you want date from more than one site/month you need to iterate this code, GET fails if you give it more than one URL.
+If you want data from more than one site/month you need to iterate this code, GET fails if you give it more than one URL.